SymfonyCasts/symfony7/sfcasts/droid-entity.md

 symfony console doctrine:fixtures:load
 ```

 And there you have it!
-You've got a `droid` table filled to the brim with
+A `droid` table filled to the brim with
-fascinating droids.
-But they're still flying solo, not yet in a
+droids that are ready to help *and* not die in the lonely vacuum of space.
-relationship with `starships`.
-Let's change that with our final type of
+But a droid can't be assigned to a ship yet.
+Let's change that with our
-relationship, a `ManyToMany`.
+final type of relationship: `ManyToMany`.